Xeverous/the_website/website/pages/other/on_teaching_cpp.rst

 "User-defined type is a very formal name for a class"
 =====================================================

 User-defined type is any new type (not an alias of an existing type) that has been defined in code.
 Standard library classes are also user-defined types.
-Apart from classes, C++ has another mechanism for creating new types - enumerations.
+Apart from classes, C++ has other mechanisms for creating new types - enumerations and unions.

 "Header files are for declarations.
 Source file are for definitions."
 =====================================================================